 In a nutshell

-From the production of silicone chips to the development electric vehicles and jet aircraft, mechanical engineers connect us to a wide range of everyday activities.
-If you want to enhance your existing engineering qualifications, move into research, or use advanced engineering techniques, this highly practical and challenging postgraduate course will guide you.
+From silicone chip production to the development of electric vehicles and jet aircraft, mechanical engineers connect innovation to everyday activities.
+Enhance your existing engineering qualifications, move into research, or gain advanced engineering techniques, with our highly-practical and challenging MSc Advanced Mechanical Engineering Design postgraduate course.

 - Develop advanced engineering knowledge for a career in research in industry or academia

 - Develop rapid prototyping skills using our MakerSpace facility